Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • If there are no errors, click Proceed to Verification.

-Common Mistakes to Avoid While Filing ITR for Business/Profession
+What are the Common Mistakes to Avoid While Filing ITR for Business/Profession

 Filing Income Tax Returns (ITR) for businessmen and professionals requires caution to avoid errors that could lead to penalties or tax scrutiny.

-• Always use ITR-3 for normal business income and ITR-4 for presumptive taxation.
+1. Incorrect ITR Form Selection: Always use ITR-3 for normal business income and ITR-4 for presumptive taxation.

-• Include business income, professional fees, investment returns, and other sources.
+2. Not Reporting All Income Sources: Include business income, professional fees, investment returns, and other sources.

-• Avoid inflating expenses or misusing deductions, which can trigger tax scrutiny.
+3. Improper Claim of Deductions: Avoid inflating expenses or misusing deductions, which can trigger tax scrutiny.

-4. Skipping the Balance Sheet & P&L Statement:
+4. Skipping the Balance Sheet & P&L Statement: Especially needed when filing ITR-3.

-• Avoid interest under Sections 234B and 234C by paying advance tax on time.
+5. Ignoring Advance Tax Payments: Avoid interest under Sections 234B and 234C by paying advance tax on time.

-• Ensure income reported matches Form 26AS, AIS, and TIS data.
+6. Mismatch in Reported Income: Ensure income reported matches Form 26AS, AIS, and TIS data.

-Assisted ITR Filing or Businessman or Professional
+Assisted ITR Filing For Businessman or Professional

-We know filing ITR for businessman or professionals can be overwhelming and confusing, and that’s where you can get help from assisted filing.
 Assisted Filing means getting a bit of extra help with your ITR.
 You can turn to a chartered accountant (CA), a tax consultant, or even use the ITR filing services offered by various tax filing platforms.

 A. Benefits of Assisted Filing: